 We reveal everything you need to know about how to get a self-build mortgage, including how they work and how much you can borrow.

 With a self-build mortgage, the lender releases the money in instalments (typically five or six)

 There are two types of self-build mortgages, which are advance and arrears mortgages

 You’ll need to pass credit and affordability checks to qualify for a self-build mortgage

 What is a self-build mortgage and how does it work?

-Most types of mortgages are set up so that the buyer can access all the money in one go (in order to hand it over to buy the property).
+Most types of mortgages are set up so that the buyer can access all the money in one go, in order to hand it over to buy the property.

-With some self-build mortgages the money is released in advance (i.e. you’ll get the money to lay the foundations before you lay the foundations), but some release it in arrears (i.e. you’ll have to pay for each stage of construction yourself, and then claim the money back when the next instalment is paid out.
+However, some mortgage lenders release funds in arrears, so you’ll have to pay for each stage of the construction yourself, and then claim the money back when the next instalment is paid out.